fraga/CrewChiefV4/README.txt

 Changelog
 ---------
-Version 4.15.2.6: R3E - updated WebHub to latest version with new data; iRacing - updated track landmarks data to add more tracks and correct some existing ones (thanks to Jacob Klein for the hard work here); RF2 - pit menu manager improvements
+Version 4.15.2.6: R3E - updated WebHub to latest version with new data; iRacing - updated track landmarks data to add more tracks and correct some existing ones (thanks to Jacob Klein for the hard work here); RF2 - pit menu manager improvements; GTR2 - VR improvements

 Version 4.15.2.5: Hotfix for broken chat macros (sorry it took so long); GTR2 - added windscreen wipers support and wired up formation lap logic